csecht/CountBOINCtasks/README.md

  working folder.
 This file is appended to or created when the program is launched.

-You can let `count-tasks.py` run in an open terminal window with negligible impact on system resources.
+You can let `count-tasks` run in an open terminal window with negligible impact on system resources.
 Stop it with *Ctrl-C* or let it stop automatically.
 With default settings, it will stop after 6 weeks (1008 1hr count cycles).
 A different count cycle limit can be set with the